spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-prices.md

 To edit prices of a marketplace abstract product:

 1. Next to the abstract product, the price of which you want to edit, hover over the three dots, or just click the line, and then click **Manage Product**.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the **Price** pane.
-2. Next to the price you want to edit, hover over the table and update the necessary columns.
+2. Next to the price you want to edit, hover over the table and update the necessary cells.

 **Tips & Tricks**